When to Match: A Cost-Balancing Principle for Dynamic Markets: Model, Algorithm, and Main Results

-Assumption~\ref{ass:key} is assumed throughout the paper except Section~\ref{sec:general_model}; it captures the market thickness effect: as the pool of available agents grows, the platform can select better matches, thereby reducing matching costs.
+Assumption~\ref{ass:key} is the maintained abstraction for the main theoretical analysis; it captures the market thickness effect: as the pool of available agents grows, the platform can select better matches, thereby reducing matching costs.
 This property arises naturally in many applications.
 In ride-sharing, larger driver pools enable better geographic clustering; in gaming, more players allow tighter skill matching; in delivery, more orders permit efficient route bundling.
 We adopt a queue-dependent cost structure rather than modeling individual agent attributes explicitly.
 This modeling choice is both practically motivated and theoretically necessary.
 In practice, queue length serves as a sufficient statistic that aggregates the benefit of agent heterogeneity.
-Theoretically, we show in Section~\ref{sec:general_model} that the general attribute-based model faces fundamental barriers: computing optimal policies is NP-hard even in static settings, and no online algorithm can achieve a bounded competitive ratio under adversarial attribute arrivals.
+Theoretically, Appendix~\ref{sec:general_model} documents a boundary of this abstraction: when the model keeps full attribute information and the adversary can choose attributes, computing optimal policies is NP-hard even in static settings, and no deterministic online algorithm can achieve a bounded competitive ratio under adversarial attribute arrivals.
 These results motivate Assumption~\ref{ass:key} as a tractable abstraction that enables meaningful performance guarantees.

 Unmatched agents incur waiting costs while residing in their respective queues.
 We assume a linear waiting cost structure: each unmatched type-$i$ agent incurs a cost at rate $c_i > 0$ per unit time.
 The instantaneous waiting cost rate of the system is defined as